 “Patchouly herb is extensively used for scenting drawers in which linen is kept; for this purpose it is best to powder the leaves and put them into muslin sacks, covered with silk, after the manner of the old-fashioned lavender bag.
 In this state it is very efficacious in preventing the clothes from being attacked by moths.”

 The Patchouli plant is a small bushy herb from the genus Pogostemon and produces pale pinkish-white flowers with patchouli oil produced from its leaves.
-It grow in warm tropical climates and thrives in hot weather but not in direct sunlight.
+It grows in warm tropical climates and thrives in hot weather but not in direct sunlight.
 The patchouli plant grows from two to three feet high and is a member of the mint family.
 One nineteenth-century description of it states:

 “It has broadly egg-shaped stalked leaves from three to four inches long, with the edges slightly lobed and round-toothed.
 The small whitish flowers tinged with purple are formed in dense spikes at the ends of the branches and at the axils of the leaves.
 The leaves are covered, especially on their under surface, with a soft, pallid pubescence, which gives the plant a greyish appearance.”